-Not to be missed amongst these is the spring blooming of rhododendrons, camellias, azaleas and magnolias, followed by the summer show of Bougainvillea and the difficult Millettia japonica.
-There is no shortage of multi-coloured carpeting, wisteria pergolas and water-lilies.
+Not to be missed amongst these is the spring blooming of rhododendrons, camellias, azaleas and magnolias, followed by the summer show of Bougainvillea and the Millettia japonica.
+There is no shortage of multi-coloured carpeting, wisteria pergolas and waterlilies.

-The symbol of the Island is the magnificent, secular specimen of Kashmir Cypress, uprooted by a whirlwind and now fully revived, one of nature's miracles.
+The symbol of the Island is the magnificent, secular specimen of Kashmir Cypress, uprooted by a whirlwind in 2006 and now fully revived, one of nature's miracles.

-Since 2002 the garden - together with the Isola Bella one - is a member of the prestigious network of the Royal Horticultural Society since 2002.
+Since 2002 the garden - together with the Isola Bella one - is a member of the prestigious network of the Royal Horticultural Society.

-The sixteenth century Palace stands beside the Kashmir loggia, preserving important furnishings from the Borromeo household.
-It is an elegantly sober country dwelling, where the visitor can admire trompe l'oeil on the walls, porcelain collections, valuable furniture and the unusual presence of miniature theatres and puppets for the entertainment and amusement of family members and their friends.
+The sixteenth century Palace stands beside the Kashmir loggia, pre- serving important furnishings from the Borromeo household.
+It is an elegantly sober country dwelling, where the visitor can admire trompe-l'śil on the walls, porcelain collections, valuable furniture and the unusual presence of miniature theaters and puppets for the entertainment and amusement of family members and their friends.

 An extraordinary collection of theatrical apparatus, equipment and scripts, all in excellent condition, witnesses the heritage and testimony of the family's important joint ventures, such as with Alessandro Sanquirico, set designer for the Scala Theatre who worked until 1832 for the Borromeo house and his successor Carlo Fontana who in the following decade expressed his naturalistic and romantic vein.